rust-lang/book/nostarch/chapter08.md

 Because strings are used for so many things, we can use many different generic APIs for strings, providing us with a lot of options.
 Some of them can seem redundant, but they all have their place!
-In this case, `String::from` and `to_string` do the same thing, so which you choose is a matter of style.
+In this case, `String::from` and `to_string` do the same thing, so which you choose is a matter of style and readability.

 Remember that strings are UTF-8 encoded, so we can include any properly encoded data in them, as shown in Listing 8-14.